Robert Titzer: Publications

 A search of the PsycINFO database reveals three publications which include Titzer as an author.
 He was one of four co-authors of a paper which was published in 1999 in Psychological Review, titled "The Task Dynamics of the A-Not-B Error".
 The other two citations in PsycINFO include his dissertation, which concerned the infant's understanding of the visual cliff, and a paper he co-authored in 1993, "The influence of reminder trials on contextual interference effects."

 Occupation

 Initially Dr. Titzer created this program for his own daughters which he says made them independent readers at a very early age.
-In 1997, Titzer began selling "Your Baby Can Learn!" videos.
+In 1997, Titzer began selling "Your Baby Can Read!/Learn!" videos.
 Titzer also trains preschool teachers in many countries and he consults with learning centers and preschools in India, Hong Kong, Vietnam, Indonesia, the United States, and China.
-YBC is represented by LearningMojo Pvt Ltd in India and operates multiple Early Learning Centres in Karnataka, Tamil Nadu, Telangana, Haryana, Delhi NCR and Gujarat.
-Along with providing YBC products these centres help parents with YBC classes, Parent Toddler classes to help their children with Early language development.
+YBC is represented by LearningMojo Pvt Ltd in India and operates multiple early learning centers in Karnataka, Tamil Nadu, Telangana, Haryana, Delhi NCR and Gujarat.
+Along with providing YBC products, these centres help parents with YBC classes, parent toddler classes to help their children with early language development.